A Local’s Guide to the Best Toronto Gardens

 The Humber Arboretum, located next to Humber College’s North Campus in the northwest corner of Toronto, is a 250-acre public garden and conservation area.

-It offers several kilometres of self-guided trails that weave through beautifully landscaped areas.
+It has several kilometres of self-guided trails that weave through beautifully landscaped areas.
 Every year, 20,000 flowering annuals are planted, along with stunning masses of roses and displays of perennials.

 10. Hillside Gardens in High Park